Forward Error Correction (FEC) in 100G Data Transmission

 What to consider when configuring FEC in 100G networks?
 It is suggested to pay attention to the following tips.

-Some special modules have their own FEC functions, such as the FS 100G CFP conversion module.
-While 100G QSFP28 optical module mainly relies on FEC function configuration on the device to realize error correction, such as 100G switches.
+Some special modules have their own FEC functions, such as the FS 100G QSFP Single Lambda module.
+While other 100G QSFP28 optical modules mainly rely on FEC function configuration on the device to realize error correction, such as 100G switches.

 Whether the Switch Supports FEC